 Students have the opportunity to appreciate and enjoy art, explore Western styles, and relate specific works of art to each other and the ideas that animated the life of their times.
-This course provides a historical survey of the visual arts in the Western world from the Gothic through the Barogue periods.
-WINTER
+This course provides an historical survey of the visual arts in the Western world from the Egyptian through the Romanesque periods.
+FALL